Djalcoding/Gallide/README.md

 ## What's next ?
 - [ ] Add the ability for Gallide to behave like the default `cd` command
 - [ ] Add file compatibility
-- [ ] Add Preview the content of a folder
+- [ ] Add preview of the content of a folder
+- [ ] Add configuration file